Installing the Staykey Home Assistant Plugin

 - After restart, go to Settings → Devices & Services

-- Click Add Integration and search for StayKey
+- Click Add Integration and search for Staykey

-- Enter your Staykey Webhook URL:
+- Enter your Gateway Token:

 - Find this in Staykey under Properties → [Your Property] → Integrations → Home Assistant

-- Copy the webhook URL provided
+- Copy the gateway token provided

 - Click Submit